tomgenoni/token-flow-demo/README.md

 # token-flow-demo

-Minimal demonstration of how design tokens are created and managed in Figma using the [Tokens Studio](https://tokens.studio/) plugin, pushed to GitHub, published to GitHub Packages, transformed into platform-specific formats, and consumed by applications.
+This is a minimal demonstration of how design tokens are created and managed in Figma using the [Tokens Studio](https://tokens.studio/) plugin, pushed to GitHub, published to GitHub Packages, transformed into platform-specific formats, and consumed by applications.

 Note for the sake of simplicity this example publishes a CSS and JavaScript file.
 The `build.js` file can be updated to include other platforms and transforming options.
 See https://github.com/tokens-studio/sd-transforms.

 ## Requirements

 1. A [Tokens Studio Pro](https://tokens.studio/#pricing-2) account.
 This is the Figma plugin where we’ll manage the design tokens.
-2. Create a GitHub [Personal Access Token](https://github.com/settings/tokens).
-(You'll need this for the next step and step 2 in "Tokens Studio setup" below.)
+2. Create a GitHub [Personal Access Token](https://github.com/settings/tokens) with at least `read:packages` and `write:packages` permissions.
+See [About permissions for GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/about-permissions-for-github-packages#about-scopes-and-permissions-for-package-registries) for more.
+You'll need token for the next step and step 2 in "Tokens Studio setup" below.
 3. Add the Personal Access Token to your personal `~/.npmrc` file with `//npm.pkg.github.com/:_authToken=TOKEN`.
 See [Authenticating with a personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-with-a-personal-access-token).
 4. In the `package.json` make sure a `publishConfig` entry is present according to the [GitHub Packages instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).